The Government is planning to relax the primary curriculum so that schools can spend more time on maths and reading.

 The Government's proposals follow a model backed by the National Union of Teachers.
 This also won the support of heads and governors .

-In a letter to Mr Blunkett, chief inspector Chris Woodhead gave the initiative a "whole-hearted welcome" and said that his inspectors would not criticise schools for concentrating on maths and reading.
+In a letter to Mr Blunkett, chief inspector Chris Woodhead gave the initiative a "whole-hearted welcome" although it is far from the basics-only curriculum he has been advocating.

 Subject groups such as the Historical Association are also concerned.
 Sue Bennett, an executive member, said she feared a narrowing of the curriculum.